 While you’re in the weeds establishing a chain of title, or have hired a title company to do that for you, you should take a look at the Mineral Rights.
-You can learn more on why that’s important here.
+You can learn more about why that’s important here.

-So, title refers to your legal right to owning something, in this case, land.
+So, the title refers to your legal right to owning something, in this case, land.
 You’ve proven that by establishing a chain of title.

 What then, is a deed?